Then you can find more information about the admission requirements and how you can apply on this page.

 In the Netherlands it is not common for universities to own housing.
 Instead, to assist international students newly arriving to the Netherlands VU Amsterdam cooperates with different housing companies.
 The International Office offers accommodation to participants in English-taught degree programme who have a non-Dutch nationality.
 There are furnished and unfurnished rooms with private or shared facilities.
 Our Accommodation Service will assist you in this process.

 Are you not eligible for accommodation from VU Amsterdam?
-Then you can check the options under "Finding other student accommodation" for tips on how to find housing yourself.
+Then you can check the options under "Tips for finding a room independently" for tips on how to find housing yourself.

 Note that unfortunately we cannot provide housing for all students: accommodation is offered based on a first paid, first served basis.
 We therefore strongly recommend an early application.